 Gaining unwanted ‘stuff’ is sometimes more of a problem than loosing items or having them replaced by inferior goods.
 My experience particularly with students and sharers is that tenants can use moving as an opportunity to discard their unwanted belongings.
 I’m sure that they think that they are being very generous and if you are an avid ‘car booter’ it can provide a continuous supply of delightful ‘bric-a-brac’.
-I’m not and it is very time consuming and expensive to get rid of items; particularly larger ones such as furniture and appliances.
+Unfortunately I’m not, and it is very time consuming and expensive to get rid of items; particularly larger ones such as furniture and appliances.
 Local authorities will generally take large domestic items away for a small fee of about £15; but why should you have to organise and pay for the removal of somebody else’s rubbish!
-I did have recently a case where a tenant left their car.
+I had a recent a case where a tenant left me their car.
 Look out in particular for stuff being left in the cellar, attic and garage.
-These are all convenient hiding places often used by tenants.
+These are all convenient hiding places often used by tenants to dump their unwanted hoard.
 My advice to landlords is, don’t agree the ‘check out’ until the property is ‘completely’ cleared to your satisfaction.

-The most common disagreements at the time of ‘check out’ occur around the topic of what constitutes ‘fair wear and tear’.
+The most common disagreements at the time of ‘check out’ occur around the topic of what constitutes ‘fair wear and tear’ of a rental property.
 It’s quite easy to decide on whether a bathroom cabinet is present or the cooker works.
 What is more difficult and subjective is whether the marks on the bedroom carpet are just a result of several years of use or red wine stains from exuberant parties.
 There is nothing in statute which defines ‘fair wear and tear’; the concept is too wide ranging to be enshrined in law.
-The Association of Residential Letting Agents (ARLA) has however produced some useful guidelines for its’ members on what to consider when coming to a view on it.
+The Association of Residential Letting Agents (ARLA) has however produced some useful guidelines for its members on what to consider when coming to a view on it.
 These are:

 There is a technique for taking into account fair wear and tear and also avoiding betterment and it is called apportionment.
 Apportionment is the process of breaking down the costs of ‘fair wear and tear’ into measurable chunks and thereby allowing you to assign a monetary value to items in what can appear to be a very subjective process.
 It is probably best illustrated by way of some very general examples: